tinkerator/plotter/README.md

 - lines with clipping
 - x and y error bar markers
 - bounding box computation
+- axes with tick marks
+  - manually computed and labeled
+  - automatically computed

 ## License info

-The plotter package is distributed with the same BSD 3-clause license.
+The plotter package is distributed with the BSD 3-clause license.
 See the accompanying LICENSE file.

 ## Reporting bugs